jackhclee/wallymobi/cyf.md

   - Format Document.
 Tidy up document.
 - CTRL/CMD + SHIFT + f => Find in files.
 You can search contents in all files under your project folder

-VS Code Run and Debug Code
+Run and Debug within VS Code
-- You can run and debug code within VS Code
+- Configuration
 - If you have never setup Run and Debug in the project.
   ![cyf-2021-12-18a.png](./cyf-2021-12-18a.png)
 - Click the "Run and Debug" icon at leftmost menu bar